Colette Tshomba Ntundu

-Colette Tshomba Ntundu is a politician from the Democratic Republic of Congo.
+Colette Tshomba Ntundu (born February 23, 1966, in Kinshasa) is a politician from the Democratic Republic of Congo.
 She was elected national deputy for the constituency of Funa (Kinshasa II) three times, in 2006, 2011 and 2018.

 Education

-In 2005, Colette Tshomba obtained a degree in journalism, domestic political option, at IFASIC, Institut Facultaire des Sciences de l'Information et de la Communication in Kinshasa.
+In 2005, Colette Tshomba obtained a degree in journalism, domestic political option, at Institut Facultaire des Sciences de l'Information et de la Communication (IFASIC) in Kinshasa.

 Media career

 In 1989, Colette Tshomba Ntundu joined Zairian national television (OZRT).
 She began as a tele-speaker before presenting the big 20-hour Journal Télévisé between 1993 and 1995.

 She founded the UHURU newspaper in 2002 and the AWA magazine in 2004.

 Since 2014, she is a doctoral student, teacher and researcher at IFASIC, Institut Facultaire des Sciences de l'Information et de la Communication in Kinshasa.